NIFK14027U Consumer Economics and Food Policy

 - Oral examinationOral exam 20-30 minutes, based on project report and on general curriculum.

 - Exam registration requirements

-Submitted project report
+Submitted and approved project report

 - Without aids

 - 7-point grading scale